vatpac-technology/sops/docs/client/maestro.md

 - 250 kt for jets
 - 210 kt for props

+Aircraft with the [profile speed indicator](#the-timeline) should be instructed to cross the feeder fix at profile speed.

 ### Close `STA_FF` Times

 When two aircraft have close `STA_FF` times and longitudinal separation is required, determine the landing order using the runway view or the Information window.
 The runway view will show the landing sequence and the relative landing times.